LordofNotCommitting/CustomMagnumSkin/README.md

 Changelog:

+v1.2

+My beautiful texture were being smudged by my terrible load of png file, which is now fixed.

 v1.1

 Now also support the antenna texture override, and this mod now also contain "default_ship_devises.png" which you can also edit.
 Save antenna as "new_ship_devises.png" on the same folder and it will be used over default one.